CAPABILITY · VERTICAL-SPECIFIC

 Post-visit recap, HEP adherence sequence, and no-show recovery without staff involvement.

 Sends post-visit recaps and home exercise program reminders keyed to each patient plan.
 Runs no-show recovery sequences and routes NPS responses to Google review requests.
 Writes outcomes back to WebPT or Prompt EMR.
-HIPAA-covered on AWS Bedrock.
+HIPAA-covered on HIPAA-eligible AI infrastructure.

 Physical therapy has a completion problem.
 A patient comes in after a knee replacement, makes real progress through weeks two and three, starts feeling better, and quietly stops scheduling.
 They got enough relief to feel functional.
-The full prescribed course — the visits that would've gotten them to full range of motion and long-term strength — goes unfinished.
+The rest of the prescribed course, the visits that would have gotten them to full range of motion and lasting strength, never happens.
 The clinic loses the remaining billable visits.
 The patient loses the outcome their surgeon actually ordered.

-This is the dropout curve that most PT practices know by feel and almost none have solved with process.
-Manual follow-up calls are the usual answer, and they don't scale.
-Front desk staff have check-in queues, rescheduling calls, and insurance follow-ups burning their time.
-A personal check-in call to every patient who missed a visit — or every patient whose home exercise compliance is slipping — doesn't happen consistently because it can't.
+Most PT practices know this dropout curve by feel.
+Almost none have beaten it with process.
+Manual follow-up calls are the usual fix, and they don't scale.
+The front desk is buried in check-in queues, rescheduling calls, and insurance follow-ups.
+A personal call to every patient who missed a visit, or every patient whose home exercise compliance is slipping, never happens consistently because there aren't enough hours to make it happen.

-The build Golden Horizons delivers here is a HIPAA-covered outreach cadence that runs on AWS Bedrock and integrates directly with the clinic's EHR — WebPT, Clinicient, or TheraOffice.
-After each visit, the system sends the patient a plain-language recap of what was worked on and what they should be doing at home before the next appointment.
-If a scheduled visit goes without check-in, a recovery sequence runs: a text first, then a second touch if no response, then a flag to the front desk with the patient context already pulled so the staff member making the call has what they need in ten seconds instead of two minutes of chart hunting.
+Golden Horizons builds a HIPAA-covered outreach cadence that runs on HIPAA-eligible AI infrastructure and connects straight into the clinic's EHR: WebPT, Clinicient, or TheraOffice.
+After each visit, the patient gets a plain-language recap of what was worked on and what to do at home before the next appointment.
+If a scheduled visit comes and goes with no check-in, a recovery sequence runs.
+A text first, a second touch if there's no reply, then a flag to the front desk with the patient context already pulled, so the staffer making the call has what they need in ten seconds instead of two minutes of chart hunting.

-The follow-up cadence is keyed to the clinical protocol per patient — a post-surgical patient on a twelve-week course gets a different message cadence and a different set of check-in questions than someone on a six-visit sports injury program.
-When a patient reports a symptom change — increased pain, swelling, or unexpected limitation — the system flags the record for clinician review the same day.
-The automation handles the communication layer.
+The cadence keys to each patient's clinical protocol.
+A post-surgical patient on a twelve-week course gets a different message rhythm and a different set of check-in questions than someone on a six-visit sports-injury program.
+If a patient reports a symptom change, like increased pain, swelling, or unexpected limitation, the system flags the record for clinician review the same day.
+The automation owns the communication layer.
 Clinical judgment stays with the therapist.

-Consent for SMS and email outreach is collected at intake and stored in the EHR.
-The system operates under a Business Associate Agreement on AWS Bedrock.
-No PHI touches any model endpoint without the contractual protections required under HIPAA.
+Consent for SMS and email outreach gets collected at intake and stored in the EHR.
+The system operates under a Business Associate Agreement on HIPAA-eligible AI infrastructure.
+No PHI reaches any model endpoint without the contractual protections HIPAA requires.
 The clinic's compliance team gets the full data flow diagram before go-live.

 Use cases

-• Post-surgical knee rehab: patient completes three of eight prescribed visits, then cancels twice without rescheduling.
-The system sends a check-in on day five of no contact, surfaces the gap to the front desk with a reschedule link pre-populated, and the patient books back in the same day.
+- Post-surgical knee rehab: a patient finishes three of eight prescribed visits, then cancels twice without rescheduling.
+The system sends a check-in on day five of silence, hands the front desk the gap with a reschedule link pre-populated, and the patient books back in the same day.

-• Chronic low-back program: patient reports major pain reduction after four visits and stops booking.
-Automated outreach asks two questions on home exercise compliance.
-Clinician sees responses flagged in the EHR same afternoon and calls with an adjustment — patient re-engages.
+- Chronic low-back program: a patient reports big pain reduction after four visits and stops booking.
+Outreach asks two questions on home exercise compliance.
+The clinician sees the flagged responses in the EHR that afternoon, calls with an adjustment, and the patient re-engages.

-• Sports injury return-to-play: high school athlete on a six-week hamstring protocol.
-Weekly check-in messages confirm home exercise completion and flag any new soreness for therapist review, keeping the athlete and parent informed without adding to front desk call volume.
+- Sports injury return-to-play: a high school athlete on a six-week hamstring protocol gets weekly check-ins confirming home exercise completion and flagging any new soreness for therapist review, keeping athlete and parent informed without piling onto front desk call volume.

-• Stroke rehab outpatient: caregiver included in outreach cadence alongside the patient.
-Post-visit recap goes to both contacts, home exercise reminders use plain language sized for varying health literacy, and any reported functional change routes to the treating therapist within the hour.
+- Stroke rehab outpatient: the caregiver joins the cadence alongside the patient.
+Post-visit recaps go to both contacts, reminders use plain language sized for varying health literacy, and any reported functional change routes to the treating therapist within the hour.

-• Balance and falls program for seniors: weekly check-in confirms balance exercise completion and flags any reported fall for same-day clinician review.
-Non-responders after 48 hours get a front desk escalation with the patient's emergency contact already surfaced.
+- Balance and falls program for seniors: a weekly check-in confirms balance exercise completion and flags any reported fall for same-day clinician review.
+Non-responders after 48 hours trigger a front desk escalation with the patient's emergency contact already surfaced.

 What’s included